 Enable the device fingerprint at the Site Preferences of CyberSource and set the Organization ID (provided by CyberSource).
 The Merchant ID should be set already, anyway.

 Include following snippet i.e. at the billing.isml and summary.isml page (Recommended: at bottom of page to have no visual impacts)

+[Note: summary .isml device fingerprint changes are covered in custom code-generic section- summary.isml]